-- 1. The statistics reflect a 2019 University population of approximately 1400 undergraduate students, 860 graduate students, and 397 employees. - 2.
+- 1. The statistics reflect a 2021 University population of approximately 1200 undergraduate students, 300 graduate students, and 318 employees. - 2.
 The residential facilities statistics are duplicative.
 They are included in the campus statistics and reflect that portion of the campus statistics that occurred in residence halls or other residential facilities for students on campus. - 3.
 Presently University of Pikeville does not have any property in this category. - 4.
 The statistics listed in "public property" include incidents which took place off campus, on public property immediately adjacent to and accessible from the campus, but not on the property of University of Pikeville. - 5.
 Hate crimes are crimes that manifest evidence that the victim was intentionally selected because of the victim's actual or perceived bias towards another's disability, ethnicity, gender identity, national origin, race, religion, or sexual orientation.
-Hate crimes are reported for the crimes of criminal homicide, sex offenses, robbery, aggravated assault, burglary, motor vehicle theft, arson, and any other crime involving bodily injury, as well as, larceny-theft, simple assault, intimidation, and destruction/damage/vandalism. - 6.
-The Clery Act definition of motor vehicle thefts includes golf carts, motor scooters, and other "non-traditional" vehicles. - 7.
+Hate crimes are reported for the crimes of criminal homicide, sex offenses, robbery, aggravated assault, burglary, motor vehicle theft, arson, and any other crime involving bodily injury, as well as, larceny-theft, simple assault, intimidation, and destruction/damage/vandalism.

+- 6. The Clery Act definition of motor vehicle thefts includes golf carts, motor scooters, and other "non-traditional" vehicles. - 7.
 Statutory changes require institutions to compile statistics for instances of domestic violence, dating violence, and stalking in the 2015 reporting year. - 8.
 In August of 2016 there was a change in leadership for Student Affairs.
 The recording of cases changed to reflect best practices.
 In February of 2017 Maxient, a Student Conduct software, was launched to record all cases that occurred.
 In July of 2017 Report Exec was integrated into the Maxient platform to ensure proper data across both systems.

+2 021 - Uı niversity of Pikeville - Residence e Halls Fir e Statistics

-Residence Hall # of Fires # of Deaths # of Injuries Value of Property Damage Date Explanation Corrective Action(s)
+Residence Hall # of # of # of Value of Date(s) Explanation Corrective

+Fires Death Injuries Property Action(s)

+S Damage

-Condit/Derrian a Halls 0 0 0 0
+Condit/ 0 0 0 0

+Derriana Halls

 College Square 0 0 0 0

 Gillespie Hall 0 0 0 0

 Kinzer Hall 0 0 0 0

 Page Hall 0 0 0 0

 Spilman Hall 0 0 0 0

 Wickham Hall 0 0 0 0

 South Housing 0 0 0 0

+2 2020 - U niversity of Pikeville - Residenc e Halls Fir e Statistics

-Residence Hall # of Fires # of Deaths # of Injuries Value of Property Damage Date Explanation Corrective Action(s)
+Residence Hall # of Fires # of Death s # of Injuries Value of Property Damage Date(s) Explanation Corrective Action(s)

-Condit/Derrian a Halls 0 0 0 0
+Condit/ 0 0 0 0

+Derriana Halls

 College Square 0 0 0 0

 Gillespie Hall 0 0 0 0

 Kinzer Hall 0 0 0 0

 Page Hall 0 0 0 0

 Spilman Hall 0 0 0 0

 Wickham Hall 0 0 0 0

 South Housing 0 0 0 0

+2 2019 - U niversity of Pikeville e - Residenc e Halls Fir e Statistics

-Residence Hall # of Fires # of Deaths # of Injuries Value of Property Damage Date Explanation Corrective Action(s)
+Residence Hall # of # of # of Value of Date(s) Explanatio Corrective

+Fires Death Injuries Property n Action(s)

+S Damage

-Condit/Derrian a Halls 0 0 0 0
+Condit/ 0 0 0 0

+Derriana Halls

 College Square 0 0 0 0

 Gillespie Hall 0 0 0 0

 Kinzer Hall 0 0 0 0

 Page Hall 0 0 0 0

 Spilman Hall 0 0 0 0

 Wickham Hall 0 0 0 0

 South Housing 0 0 0 0

-MICHAEL MINGER ACT REPORT FOR 2020
+MICHAEL MINGER ACT REPORT FOR 2021